Leadent/dynamic-form-docs/docs/UsageGuide.md

 * __outputProperty__ tells the plugin which activity property to write the form results JSON to
 * __WIPProperty__ tells the plugin which activity property to write the value for a work-in-progress (not complete) form to

+Therefore, in the right column you need to specify the property label.
+The left column entries must be inputProperty, outputProperty and WIPProperty.

 e.g.
 ![ofscSecureParams](ofscSecureParams.png)
 **_OFSC Plugin Secure Parameters_**